TheRealCheebs/agile-tracker/README.md

-# Agile Tracker (Nostr-native, TUI-first)
+# NostrTrack (Nostr-native, TUI-first)

-Agile Tracker is a Nostr-native, terminal-first project tracker built for small distributed teams.
+NostrTrack is a Nostr-native, terminal-first project tracker built for small distributed teams.
 It treats Nostr events as the canonical, censorship-resistant event stream and uses a local Prisma + SQLite database as an optional offline cache and working set.
 Identity is pubkey-first (Nostr keys), and projects/tickets use UUIDs so they can be created and referenced safely across disconnected peers.

 This README documents the repository layout, development workflows, and the recommended sync pattern between Nostr relays and the local cache.